 Ever wonder what the DAP staff reads to stay current on D&I issues?
-Check out this Resources List, compiled by Kenneth Pruitt, Director of Diversity Training, and our staff.
+Check out this Resources List!
 Additional DAP reference materials can be found on our Publications page.

 Flyover: Can America bridge its racial divide?: Produced by Minnesota Public Radio, Flyover focuses on issues of American identity and the changing American dream as they are lived and experienced in the cities, towns and rural areas that lie beyond the media spotlights in New York, D.C. and L.A.
 This podcast on America’s racial divide poses the question: “Bias” and “privilege” are mentioned a lot in American discourse, but when is the last time you had an in-depth discussion with a person of another race?

 The Salt: The Salt is an NPR feature that covers food news from the farm to the plate and beyond.
 This segment, heard on All Things Considered, spotlights the Make America Dinner Again movement.
 MADA meals intentionally gather people from diverse political and cultural backgrounds for conversation and connection.

 Hidden Brain: Shankar Vedantam hosts this weekly NPR podcast about what current brain research can tell us about who we are and how we live.
 Of special interest is the September 4th episode, in which Chris Crandall, a researcher at the University of Kansas, talks about how President Trump’s rhetoric is changing perceptions of what prejudices are permissible in public.